 Grand Seiko 130th Anniversary Commemorative Edition (refs.
 SBGW033, SBGW040, and SBGW039) specification

 Price: €5000 (steel,) €15,400 (yellow gold,) €23,500 (platinum)

 Movement: Hand-wound, Caliber 9S64, 28.4 x 4.9 mm (diameter x height,) 24 jewels, 28,800 vph, in-house, Made in Japan

 Case: Stainless steel / Yellow gold / Platinum

 Case height: 11.00 mm

-Hands: Stainless steel / Yellow gold, 18-carat / Platinum
+Hands: Stainless steel / Yellow gold, 18-karat / Platinum

 Water resistance: 30 meters

-Strap: Crocodile leather strap with stainless steel / platinum / yellow gold buckle
+Strap: Crocodile leather strap with stainless steel, platinum or a yellow gold buckle

 Crystal: Sapphire, antireflective